Bless12Ahadjie/markdown/README.md

-# markdown-edzeetor
+# Markdown-Edzitor
+markdown-edzitor(an Amalitech Technical Training Project)

+## Overview
-markdown-edzeetor is a powerful and user-friendly editor that allows you to easily create, edit, and manage your markdown documents.
+markdown-edzitor is a powerful and user-friendly editor that allows you to easily create, edit, and manage your markdown documents.
 This application is built using Next.js, Tailwind CSS, React Markdown, and React Toastify, and is hosted on Vercel.

 ## Features